blsdncn/odin-recipes/README.md

 This is a collection of some recipes I've made since moving to Virgina.
 They focus on being relatively low calorie but still taste great.

 ### TODOS:
-- Add macros to each recipe
+- Add calories & macros to each recipe